chy-lang/EEG_classification_CNN/README.md

 # EEG_classification_CNN
+Course project.
+EEG signals are voltage sequences recorded from volunteers which record their brain activities.
+Volunteers will conduct different acts during the recording, and the goal is to ciassify correspondent EEG signals.

 This is the first CNN network I worked on.
 I later applied the knowledge I learned in this project into the task CNN_Classification, which I have uploaded onto github.

 The model of inception and resnet was adopted, which significantly improved the performance of the net.